muse254/variant/README.md

 ```

 ## Other

->**It's important to note that the process is not atomic, if something fails in the middle of the process, you might end up with a broken configuration.
-I'm working on a way to make this process more robust.**

 The project is really a wrapper around `git` and the `ssh` commands, so it's not doing anything special.
 The selling point is ergonomics.